viniciusmorgado/musl-clang/README.md

 º This is a fork of esjeon/musl-clang tested and modify for Fedora 29 - Last update 13/12/2018.

-º Tested under Fedora linux 29 with bash shell (KDE Plasma, Gnome3/Workstation and Fedora LXQt).
+º Tested under Fedora linux 29 with bash shell (KDE Plasma Spin, Gnome3/Workstation and Fedora LXQt Spin).

 ## Installation on Fedora 29